South Dakota Supreme Court

 Justice Steven L. Zinter

-B.S. degree from the University of South Dakota and his Juris Doctor from the University of South Dakota School of Law.
-Upon
+of Science degree from the University of South Dakota and his Juris Doctor from the University of South Dakota School of Law.
+Upon graduation

-Supreme Court District, which includes Beadle, Bennett, Brookings, Brule, Buffalo, Fall River, Haakon, Hand, Hughes, Hyde,
+the Third Supreme Court District, which includes Beadle, Bennett, Brookings, Brule, Buffalo, Fall River, Haakon, Hand, Hughes, Hyde, Jackson,

-Justice Zinter and his wife have two children and three grandchildren.
+Justice Zinter and his wife have two children and four grandchildren.

 Justice Glen A. Severson